-Cancer-specific markers (GSI scores derived from eight CRC, eight LC and two KC samples [AU: Please define KC.
+Cancer-specific markers (GSI scores derived from eight CRC, eight LC and two kidney cancer tumor samples (KC) [AU: Please define KC.
 Rest ok as edited?]) and tissue-specific markers were integrated and considered as a ‘pan-cancer tissue’; then, together with the data sets from ten normal tissues, they were applied for tissue- and reference-specific MHB identification.
 The top 200 MHBs specific to each of the 11 reference tissues were selected as the prediction features.
 The distribution for the reference-specific MHBs in plasma samples from 75 healthy individuals, 30 patients with colorectal cancer and 29 patients with lung cancer were constructed for 11 references.
 The P value of each reference in the plasma could be inferred by comparison with the background distribution of the reference in plasma from healthy individuals.
 Meanwhile, tissue of origin was assigned by maximum z-scores among different references.
 With leave-one-out cross-validation on plasma from healthy individuals, the type-1 error (FDR) for the corresponding z-score threshold and sensitivity were estimated.
-Finally, setting a predefined z-score threshold could be also used for tissue-of-origin assignment; meanwhile, a ROC [AU: Please spell out ROC.] curve was built to show the performance of the predictors.
+Finally, setting a predefined z-score threshold could be also used for tissue-of-origin assignment; meanwhile, a receiver operating characteristic (ROC) [AU: Please spell out ROC.] curve was built to show the performance of the predictors.

 Code availability.